 Quick break, right back.

-All right, 25 now till the top of the hour.
+All right, 25 now till the top of the hour, 800-941 Sean is our toll-free telephone number.

-You want to be a part of the program.
+You want to be a part of the program?

-Well, Jay Johnson, former homeland security secretary, was reflecting on Obama's efforts to expand the government's capacities to hold families with children in detention over the immigration status.
+Well, Jay Johnson, former Homeland Security Secretary, was reflecting on Obama's efforts to expand the government's capacities to hold families with children in detention over the immigration status.

-Remember 2014, he says, with the spike of them with families, we did a number of things, including, by the way, working with the government of Mexico, obtaining their cooperation and securing the southern border.
+Remember 2014, he says, with the spike of them with families, we did a number of things, including, by the way, working with the government of Mexico, obtaining their cooperation in securing the southern border.

 A lot of good that did.